This post may contain affiliate links. Please read our disclosure policy.

 How to cut and trim Brussel sprouts

-Can you eat Brussel sprouts raw
+Can you eat Brussel sprouts raw?

-Like broccoli, cauliflower, and cabbage, Brussel sprouts are cruciferous vegetables.
+Like broccoli, cauliflower, and cabbage, Brussels sprouts are cruciferous vegetables.
 They are ok to eat raw and are also used in salads uncooked.
 Some may experience some gas when they consume raw cruciferous vegetables because it is harder to digest.

-Can you freeze Brussel sprouts
+Can you freeze Brussel sprouts?

 How long do Brussel sprouts last